twilio-professional-services/flex-project-template/docs/docs/building/deployment/00_ci-deployment.md

 This workflow encapsulates the logic for deploying the entire template.
 It can be invoked manually via GitHub, or by calling from another workflow.
 It performs the following:
 1. Injects GitHub environment secrets and variables into the runner's environment, making them available to the setup script
-1. Makes a request to the Flex configuration API to validate that the provided account details are for a single Flex account
+1. Validates that the environment secrets and variables required for deployment are present and valid, and that the Flex account is configured properly
 1. Sets the `ENVIRONMENT` variable based on the selected environment
 1. Deploys all serverless services and add-ons
    - As part of this process, the setup script executes in order to generate the environment file used by the deployment.
 See [serverless configuration](/building/template-utilities/configuration#serverless-configuration) for details on how this works.